wbecker/wbecker.github.com/_posts/2011-03-07-Good-Node-Bad-Node.markdown

  * Try to break up code into smaller files, aiming for no more than 200 lines each.
 We do this, with the understanding that each file will be a complete module that can be understood on its own, with a minimal understanding of the broader context.
  * Eliminate global variables: pass variables to the functions that need them.
 Reducing global state will mean that there is less dependency between sections.
  * Break up overly indented code (ifs+loops+async functions), so no function has more than one level of function nesting.
  * Refactor handleMessageContents to have functions registered against each possible message parameter.
-Then when a message is received, instead of going through a set of if/elses, the right function can be directly found.
+When a message is received, instead of going through a set of if/elses, the right function can be directly found.

+After this hopefully we will have what passes for a nice node application, while not changing any functionality.
+Let the refactoring commence!